renerocksai/slides/README.md

   - makes your slides totally GitHub-friendly
 - One single (mostly static) executable - no install required.
   - for Windows, Linux (and Mac, if you build it yourself)
-- Built-in editor: create, edit, and present with one small program
+- Built-in editor: create, edit, and present with one small program - or make last-minute changes while presenting
 - support for clickers
 - virtual laser pointer in different sizes